department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/naming.md

 ## About items that do not use Formation’s naming convention

-You will notice that not everything in Formation follows the naming the convention described above.
+You will notice that not everything in Formation follows the naming convention described above.
 There are two reasons for this:

 1. Components are directly from the [U.S. Web Design System](https://design.digital.gov)
 2. Components developed before Formation was fully established